This user has not added any information to their profile yet.

 I instead advocate agent-based models of social norms.
-Individual agents are programmed with their own objectives, instead of using differential equations to represent the state of the whole system.
+Individual agents are programmed with their objectives instead of using differential equations to represent the state of the whole system.
 Agent-based models provide at least two levels of analysis.
-One, a scientist can study the dynamics of the whole system based on the actions of individual agents.
-Two, a scientist can study the dynamics of individual agents based on the changes of the whole system.
-Agents are unique in their characteristics and only interact with some and not others depending on location and time.
+One, a scientist can study the dynamics of the entire system based on the actions of individual agents.
+Two, a scientist can study the dynamics of individual agents based on the changes in the whole system.
+Agents are unique in their characteristics and only interact with some, not others, depending on location and time.
 This approach allows scientists to study the complete interaction of numerous agents who are different from each other in specific ways.
 Radically different social norms emerge depending on the range of the type of agents included in the model.
-This approach allows for studying specificcausal mechanisms behind converging behavior, and why agents switch from one equilibrium to another, or to none at all.
+This approach allows for studying specific causal mechanisms behind converging behavior and why agents switch from one equilibrium to another or none at all.

-The range of these causal mechanisms greatly affects a population’s equilibrium state.
+The range of these causal mechanisms significantly affects a population’s equilibrium state.
 Change the causal mechanisms, and different behaviors result.
-It is reasonable to refine said causal mechanisms to more accurately model further distinctions in behavior, creating specific causal histories to empirically investigate.
+Refining said causal mechanisms to more accurately model further distinctions in behavior is reasonable, creating specific causal histories to investigate empirically.
 This allows for the empirical accuracy of a model’s causal mechanisms to increase in importance when refining the models for greater explanatory power.
-The parent sciences (e.g., anthropology, biology, economics, etc.) are important.
-Indeed, when explaining the social norms of particular cultures, appealing to equilibrium explanations do not provide any additional information beyond the explanations of the parent sciences.
-Interestingly, equilibrium explanations in this context are not relevant to explaining the occurrence of particular social norms, due to the requirement for causal information.
+The parent sciences (e.g., anthropology, biology, economics, etc.) are essential.
+Indeed, when explaining the social norms of particular cultures, appealing to equilibrium explanations does not provide any additional information beyond the explanations of the parent sciences.
+Interestingly, equilibrium explanations in this context are not relevant to explaining the occurrence of particular social norms due to the requirement for causal information.